 - To develop capital programme requirements for each category of asset updated on an annual basis covering a ten year forecast.
-The programme must include new asset purchases, disposals, asset replacement and any associated revenue costs.
-For each scheme the total capital cost profiled between years and any associated revenue commitments must be identified and incorporated within the revenue budget.
-Costs should be based on a realistic assessment of what the scheme is likely to cost to procure or develop including an allowance for future inflation. - For each scheme the total capital cost must be profiled between years and any associated revenue commitments must be identified.
-Costs should be based on a realistic assessment of what the scheme is likely to cost to procure or develop including an allowance for future inflation. - The De-minimis sum for a scheme to be included in the capital programme is deemed to be - > To develop asset strategies in support of and consistent with the capital programme for each category of asset, refreshed on an annual basis. - > To ensure that there is comprehensive engagement with business stakeholders in the development of the capital programme and asset strategies.
+The programme must include new asset purchases, disposals, asset replacement and any associated revenue costs. - For each scheme the total capital cost must be profiled between years and any associated revenue commitments must be identified.
+Costs should be based on a realistic assessment of what the scheme is likely to cost to procure or develop including an allowance for future inflation. - The De-minimis sum for a scheme to be included in the capital programme is deemed to be £25,000. - To develop asset strategies in support of and consistent with the capital programme for each category of asset, refreshed on an annual basis. - To ensure that there is comprehensive engagement with business stakeholders in the development of the capital programme and asset strategies.
 This must also include support functions where there are associated implications arising from a project.
 This will ensure that the full cost of each capital project is fully understood in the decision making process. - To develop business cases to support significant capital investments projects in the format set out by the Joint CFO.
-Business cases would be expected to incorporate the following: - A project overview. - Nominated project lead and budget holder - Reasons for undertaking the project - Options appraisal. - · Risks analysis if the project is not approved. - A full life cost analysis clearly differentiating between one off project implementation costs and any on-going revenue effects, which should be profiled and analysed subjectively. - A benefits statement, which should be linked to the Police and Crime Plan - Efficiency savings
+Business cases would be expected to incorporate the following: - A project overview. - Nominated project lead and budget holder - Reasons for undertaking the project - Options appraisal. - Risks analysis if the project is not approved. - A full life cost analysis clearly differentiating between one off project implementation costs and any on-going revenue effects, which should be profiled and analysed subjectively. - A benefits statement, which should be linked to the Police and Crime Plan - Efficiency savings - An exit strategy